 In IRD (Inland Revenue Department of Hong Kong) law, S.51 has clearly required Hong Kong Company to keep proper records and accounts for all businesses so as to ascertain the true figures of incomes, losses or expenses.

 S.14 of IRD law says that the profits are chargeable to Hong Kong profits tax if the business activities are done in Hong Kong.
 In other words, if the business activities are not done in Hong Kong, the profits are not chargeable to Hong Kong profits tax. .The strong leading cases such as Hang Seng Bank case and HK-TVB have ruled out that offshore profits are tax free.
 Hong Kong only charges local profits tax, not offshore profits tax.

-S.121 of Hong Kong Company law also requires the Hong Kong company to keep proper books of accounts so as to produce annual financial statement.
-S.131 of Hong Kong Company law requires an auditor to be appointed annually to audit the financial statements and issue an auditor report.
+S.51C of IRD requires the Hong Kong company to keep proper books of accounts so as to produce annual financial statement.
+Hong Kong Company law requires an auditor to be appointed annually to audit the financial statements and issue an auditor report.

 What is the purpose ?
 First, the audited reports are required to lay down before the Annual General Meetings (AGM) for sharehoders to discuss and get approval; secondly, the most important for the investors, it is required to file to the IRD (Inland Revenue Department of Hong Kong) and reported to the IRD that the Company has done business and has made a lot of profits and now request to claim exemption of profits tax.
 Under the general procedure works, the IRD will give notice to you an evidence that the profits are not subject to Hong Kong profits tax.
 Government has your proven records that your huge money comes from legal business.

 In fact, it is the procedure I never find in other countries that: